Battle of Heavenfield: Battle

-The battle was a decisive victory for Oswald, and it was likely that the Welsh losses were substantial.
 Afterwards, due to the miraculous victory by Oswald's smaller force, the main battle site became known as Heavenfield (Heofenfeld) and became a place of pilgrimage for Christians at the time.

 Aftermath

 After the battle, Oswald re-united Deira with Bernicia and became king of all Northumbria.
 Bede believed that the importance of the battle was that it restored Christianity to Northumbria.
 Oswald spent eight years upon the Northumbrian throne before he was killed in the Battle of Maserfield.
 Oswald was succeeded as king of Northumbria by his brother Oswiu.